The following article explains how to install a BlazeMeter on-premise agent for Kubernetes on your server/instance behind your firewall.

 name: BLAZEMETER

-- You can also add and/or replace other environment variables as per your instance.
+• You can also add and replace other environment variables as required by your instance.
 See the complete list of BlazeMeter Agent Environment Variables for details.

 cat <<'_FILE_1234567890_END_' | kubectl apply -f -